sanjaykm098/pbs_project/README.md

 - Any OS (Windows, Linux, macOS)
 - IDE (e.g., Visual Studio Code, IntelliJ IDEA, Eclipse)

-## How to Run
+## How to Run the Project

-1. Clone or download the repository.
+1. Ensure you have Java 17 or higher installed on your system.
-2. Open the project in your preferred Java IDE.
+2. Open the project folder in your preferred Java IDE (such as Visual Studio Code, IntelliJ IDEA, or Eclipse).
-3. Compile all `.java` files.
+3. Locate the `PBS_Project.java` file in the root directory.
+4. Compile all Java files in the project.
+In most IDEs, this happens automatically when you run the main file.
-4. Run `PBS_Project.java` to start the application.
+5. Run the `PBS_Project.java` file.
+This will launch the console-based application.
+6. Follow the on-screen menu instructions to manage patients, physiotherapists, appointments, and reports.

+**Note:** All data is stored in memory and will be lost when the application is closed.

 ## Usage
 - Follow the on-screen menu to manage patients, physiotherapists, and appointments.